Learn how to build closet shelves for any closet in your home. These DIY closet shelves are inexpensive and easy to customize for any size closet.

 For those who are new here, I am in the middle of a complete redo of my sons’ bedroom.
-I am transforming my 4 year old’s bedroom into a shared room for both him and his 2 year old brother.
-(Because baby boy #3 is coming this summer!)
-I am tackling this room as part of the One Room Challenge hosted by Calling it Home.
-So what makes it a challenge?
-The whole thing has to be finished in only six weeks!
-Yikes!
+I am transforming my 4 year old’s bedroom into a room he can share with his two year old brother.
+(Baby boy #3 is coming this summer so we’re on a bit of a deadline!)

 Also, since this is a closet with sliding doors, you can only access one half of the closet at a time.
 So whatever built-ins I created needed to make sense with only one door open at a time.